sachinkagarwal/hootie/README.md

  * Create a root-path directory that will be the base directory on which subdirectories will be created and exported.
  * On the host machine, open a browser and log into the the django admin website at http://192.168.50.2:8080/admin (User, password: admin,admin) to add a NFS server via the GUI (simply specify its IP addres 192.168.50.2).
 Next, add a "rootpath", specifying the directory created above and with 192.168.50.2 as the containing NFS server; also specify the "capacity" of this rootpath.

-Then you can skip to the usage section below (replace localhost with 192.168.50.2, port 8080).
+Then you can skip to the usage section below.

 # Detailed Installation Instructions